 7.6.2.2 ICE Parameter to Signal ECN Capability

-As per clause 6.4 / [IETF ECN] an Internet Connectivity Exchange (ICE) [IETF RFC5245] flag may be used to indicate ECN support for ICE.
+As per clause 6.4 / [IETF RFC 6679] an Internet Connectivity Exchange (ICE) [IETF RFC5245] flag may be used to indicate ECN support for ICE.
 However it is assumed that this attribute is used between MGCs when they have knowledge that the MG supports ECN functionality.
 This may be known through provisioning or an Audit of the Packages Descriptor indicating the support of the "ECN Package".

 7.6.3 Initiation and initial verification of ECN capable transport